moseschanx/8051-LCD-1602-Library/Liquid Display Module/README.txt

-This is a C code implementation of Hitachi HD44780. ( Scrictly depend on the manual )
+This is a C code implementation of Hitachi HD44780. ( Based on the manual , under the current directory )

+	The Dot Matrix Liquid Crystal Display Controller/Driver Library for HITACHI.

 To use these code to drive your LCD1602 or other HD44780 module :